JakobDozier/Project-1/README.md

 I then began to decorate the house.

 The dining table and chairs were made using multiple a-entity tags and a wooden texture applied to them.
+And there is a box on the ground below them with carpet texture to make a rug.
 ![alt text](screenshots/pic5.png)

 The kitchen cabinets were also made with the a-entity tag with a cabinet texture applied to them.
+As well as a thinner box on top of them with a granite texture for the countertops.
 ![alt text](screenshots/pic4.png)

 The rest of the models are .glft models.